 The university is aware some students do not have adequate access to broadband internet or may have other technology hurdles.

-If you are encountering hardships associated with completing Spring 2020 coursework through online or distance learning formats, please complete the online Technology Hardship Form so we may assist you.
+If you are encountering hardships associated with completing coursework through online or distance learning formats, please complete the online Technology Hardship Form so we may assist you.

 Students can access the form by logging in with their Marshall University e-mail address.
 You will then be redirected to the single sign-on page and multi-factor authentication for security purposes.

-Need help navigating Blackboard or Collaborate?
-Request an appointment by emailing firstname.lastname@example.org to set up a one-on-one online appointment for assistance.
+Need help navigating Blackboard, Collaborate, Teams, or myMU?
+Request an appointment by emailing firstname.lastname@example.org from your Marshall email account to set up a one-on-one online appointment for assistance.

 Know your classes

 Locate the tools you need to access your courses online.
-Familiarize yourself with Blackboard and Collaborate, and make sure you can access these resources on your devices – preferably a laptop, tablet or desktop computer.
-Your phone will work for checking email and Blackboard announcements, and you can use it to attend Zoom meetings, but it should not be your main device for accessing your courses.
+Familiarize yourself with Blackboard, Collaborate, Teams, and/or Zoom, and make sure you can access these resources on your devices – preferably a laptop, tablet or desktop computer.
+Your phone will work for checking email and Blackboard announcements, and you can use it to attend Microsoft Teams and Zoom meetings, but it should not be your main device for accessing your courses.

 Basic Tech Requirements